-These GRP Mirrors were produced in March 1986 for Bell Woodworking by Ferranti.
+These GRP Mirrors were produced from March 1986 onwards for Bell Woodworking by Ferranti.
 Just after, it would appear, Holt started to make an all GRP Mirror.
 At that time sail numbers were 68076 and above.
 They are easy to spot, they had hollow topsides (i.e. the hull sides above deck level) and very rounded corners inside the hull where the topsides meet the aft and the bow transoms, following in plan view, the profile of the normal bow shapes and quarter knees.
 Constructed using chopped strand mat.
 Similar deck layout to most wooden Mirrors (i.e. Mk2 interior) but no inner gunwales, no bow shapes or quarter knees.

 Some of the buoyancy tanks may be connected via the hollow topsides (one boat had the bow tank connected to the stern tank !).
 The drip rail above the cuddies are wood.

 The deck moulding is a little different to the Holt GRP boat.
 The (white, it always seems to be white) deck moulding stops at deck level & a seperate moulding (normally grey) filled the gap above the deck, hiding the deck mould to hull joint and rolled over the gunwale.
 The small radius, and colour change on the join between inner topside panel and deck is distinctive.
 This topside/gunwale design & construction is quite weak.
 These boats appear to have GRP thwarts.

 This boat features on page 3 this Bell Mirror publicity leaflet, thought to date to 1993.

 For the record, here is what information I have.